superluminar-io/terraform-workshop/4-multi-environment/README.md

 11. Run `terraform init`.
 Again, provide the S3 bucket name.
 12. Run `terraform apply` and confirm the deployment with `yes`.

 You might have noticed that we extended the modules and introduced so-called *input variables*.
 With input variables in Terraform, we can define a public interface for modules.
-So far, we introduced a simple input variable to pass an environment identifier to the modules.
-We use the identifier to create unique names for AWS resources (like the S3 bucket name).
+We introduced a simple input variable to pass an environment identifier to the modules.
+The identifier is important to create unique names for AWS resources (like the S3 bucket name).

 After that, we created the `staging` folder and moved the existing root module into the folder.
 We updated the `main.tf` file to configure the `environment` variable and also updated the remote backend.
 The remote backend has a new key to create a dedicated and separated Terraform state just for the staging environment.